Ajahn Sao Kantasīlo

 Ajahn Sao Kantasilo (1859–1942) was a monk in the Thai Forest Tradition of Theravada Buddhism.
 He was a member of the Dhammayuttika Nikaya.

 Ajahn Sao was ordained as a monk at the age of 20, entering the Maha Nikaya order.
 In 1887 he re-ordained in the Dhammayut order.
 Both ordinations were in Ubon Ratchathani Province.

 Ajahn Mun Bhuridatta Mahathera was one of his most well-known students.
 The two were known to often travel together, wandering throughout the forests of Thailand in the “tudong” tradition of monks who leave behind the more sedentary monastery life and take up many (if not all) of the thirteen dhutanga austerities or ascetic practices allowed by the Buddha in the Pali Canon.

 Ajahn Sao was greatly influenced, in his own practice and in teaching his disciples, by the methods advocated by Somdet Phra Vanarat Buddhasiri (1806-1891), one of the founders of the Dhammayut order.
 The latter’s teachings are found summarized in his treatise “Caturarakka Kammathana,” or “The Four Objects of Meditation That Give Protection.”

 As a teacher, Ajahn Sao urged his disciples to be diligent, systematic and consistent.
 He taught them to wake at 3 a.m. and to practice sitting or walking meditation until 10 p.m.

-He died on 3 February 1942 at the age of 82 at a monastery in Champasak Province while prostrating in front of the main Buddha image in the Uposatha hall, "with full mindfulness and plenitude".
+Early life and Ordination

+Phra Khru Wiwek Phutthakit, originally named Sao, was born on November 2, 1859, at Ban Kha Khom, Nong Khon Subdistrict Mueang Ubon Ratchathani District Ubon Ratchathani Province.
+He was the son of Mr. Ta and Mrs. Mo, and had five siblings.
+Luang Pu Sao went to stay and serve as a disciple at Wat Tai, Mueang District, Ubon Ratchathani Province (currently called Wat Tai Phra Chao Yai Ong Tue or Wat Tai Thoeng) since the age of 12.
+He was later ordained as a novice in 1874, at the age of 15, at Wat Tai, which belonged to the Mahanikaya sect.
+While at Wat Tai, he studied Tham script, Khmer script, Tai Noi script, and Thai books according to the educational traditions of that era.

+When he was old enough to be ordained in 1879, Luang Pu Sao was ordained as a monk in the Mahanikaya sect at Wat Tai, Mueang District, Ubon Ratchathani Province, and stayed at Wat Tai for 10 years.
+Later in 1889, Luang Pu Sao listened to the teachings of Phra Ajahn Mao Thewdhammi and was impressed.
+He asked to become a disciple and made a new resolution in the Thammayut sect at the Ubosot of Wat Sri Thong (Wat Sri Ubon Rattanaram) with Phra Khru Tha Chotipalo as the preceptor and Phra Athikan Sita Chayaseno as the kammavachachana.